 However, there’s another problem with GUIDs as database keys: the order in which the database compares GUIDs.
 Remember that sequential GUIDs aren’t really sequential because the Timestamp field is not at the end of the GUID structure.
 Furthermore, some databases compare GUID values in strange ways (I’m looking at you, SQL Server (webcite)).

-Unfortunately, the shuffled bytes include the Version and Variant fields.
+Unfortunately, the shuffled bytes include the Version field.
 This means that newsequentialid() GUIDs are not RFC 4122 compliant!
 As a result, GUIDs from newsequentialid() have a higher likelihood of colliding with RFC 4122 compliant GUIDs such as sequential or random GUIDs.

 When using GUIDs as keys in a database, you must ensure that the GUIDs are all compatible with each other.
 In particular, newsequentialid() is not compatible with Guid.NewGuid or UuidCreateSequential (unless you’re doing byte swapping manually).
 Guid.NewGuid and UuidCreateSequential are compatible with each other (since they are both RFC 4122 compliant).
 Other made-up GUIDs - including “comb” GUIDs (webcite) - are not compatible with any other type of GUID.